 How could you work in the absence of hope?
 Hope makes you work, or work will make you hope.
 Thus action is, as Conrad words it, ‘the friend of flattering illusions.’
 So long as we act, we can’t but feel that we are the centre of the world.
 Our lives are filled up by action and fiction, and would be scooped out by contemplation and truth.

 Our hearts are haunted by shadows of lost sunshine and forebodings of looming darkness.
-Our hope is our current and real self-satisfaction promising us illusory satisfactions to come.
-Hope steals your present joy by teasing you with a prospective bliss, and your fears disturb your peace of mind now by apprehending knocks to come.
+And our hope is our current and real self-satisfaction promising us illusory satisfactions to come.
+Hope steals your present joy by teasing you with a prospective bliss.
+And your fears disturb your present peace of mind by apprehending knocks to come.
 Hope toys with you like a kitten with a mouse, mercilessly deferring your reprieve.
-After a while you hear in its blandishments the ominous overture to some new discouragement, and you dread joyfulness as if it were an intruder come to break in on your settled gloom.
+After a while you hear in its blandishments the ominous overture to some new discouragement.
+And you dread joyfulness as if it were an intruder come to break in on your settled gloom.

 To hope is to put off life and put on illusion.
 And since our optimism will make the world so much better than it is now, why would anyone want to live in the present?